 UX research, product research, design research, content strategy, content design, UX writing, technical writing, product management, human resources, talent acquisition, DEI consultancy, brand strategy, ethics research, public policy research

-Theater & Performance:
+Theater & Performance(link is external):

 Performing, directing, set design, stage management, production, script/play/screenwriting